MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/indicatorview.md

 ---
 title: "Xamarin.Forms IndicatorView"
-description: "The IndicatorView is a control that displays indicators that represent the number of items, and current position, in a collection." ms.prod: xamarin ms.assetId: BBCC223B-4B02-46B7-80BB-EE0E86A67CE2 ms.technology: xamarin-forms
+description: "The IndicatorView is a control that displays indicators that represent the number of items, and current position, in a CarouselView." ms.prod: xamarin ms.assetId: BBCC223B-4B02-46B7-80BB-EE0E86A67CE2 ms.technology: xamarin-forms